 How To Tell If Your Betta Fish Is Unhappy

-You can tell if your betta fish is unhappy from its behavior.
+You can tell if your betta fish is unhappy with its behavior.
 An unhappy betta fish will be:

 - Hiding away more than usual.